-Chances are you’ve received a lot of information from every department in the School, and it’s pretty hard to keep track of it all.
+Chances are you’ve received a lot of information from every department at LSE, and it’s pretty hard to keep track of it all.
 Not to worry – we’ve put together an easy guide to our services and what we can offer you throughout the year below.

-We’re open Monday to Friday 9:30am-5pm (and until 8pm on Thursdays) so feel free to come up to the Resource Centre on Floor 5 of the Saw Swee Hock and ask us any other questions you may have.
+We’re open Monday to Friday 9:30am-5pm (and until 8pm on Thursdays) so please do come up to the Resource Centre on Floor 5 of the Saw Swee Hock and ask us any questions you may have.

 CareerHub is the place to access nearly all of LSE Careers resources.
 You can log in using your LSE username and password.